Longterm Housesitting in Spain: 3 Months in Asturias

 Pan the goat with beautiful blue eyes

-When we arrived, there were 2 goats, 1 kitten (aged around four months), and 26 chickens.
+Upon arrival, there were 2 goats, 1 kitten (aged around four months), and 26 chickens.

 tiny kitten sitting on a chair in a dining area housesitting in Spain